CreativeCrafts/laravel-ai-assistant/README.md

 AI is an exciting and rapidly evolving field of technology that is changing the way we interact with the world around us.
 As AI continues to develop, it will open up new possibilities for how we live our lives and interact with each other.
 """

+// Spell check and grammar correction use CreativeCrafts\LaravelAiAssistant\Tasks\AiAssistant;

+$text = 'Artificial Intellagence (AI) is a rapidly growng field of technlogy that is revolutinizing the way we interact with the world arund us.';
+$correctedText = AiAssistant::acceptPrompt($text)->spellingAndGrammarCorrection();

+// response
+"Artificial Intelligence (AI) is a rapidly growing field of technology that is revolutionizing the way we interact with the world around us."

+// You can also improving the readability of your text by calling this method use CreativeCrafts\LaravelAiAssistant\Tasks\AiAssistant;

+$text = 'Artificial Intelligence (AI) is a rapidly growing field of technology that is revolutionizing the way we interact with the world around us.';
+$improvedText = AiAssistant::acceptPrompt($text)->improveWriting();
 ```

 ## Testing